laravel/docs/cache.md

 <a name="redis"></a>
 #### Redis

 Before using a Redis cache with Laravel, you will need to either install the PhpRedis PHP extension via PECL or install the `predis/predis` package (~1.0) via Composer.
+[Laravel Sail](/docs/{{version}}/sail) already includes this extension.
+In addition, official Laravel deployment platforms such as [Laravel Forge](https://forge.laravel.com) and [Laravel Vapor](https://vapor.laravel.com) have the PhpRedis extension installed by default.

 For more information on configuring Redis, consult its [Laravel documentation page](/docs/{{version}}/redis#configuration).